rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 and is the first packet in the sequence.
 Since there are no flags set, we know this isn't a SYN, ACK, FIN, RST, or any other special TCP packet.
-This is just a plain old packet that sends data in a connection that has already been set up.
+This is just a plain old packet that sends data in a connection that has already been established.
 Since this isn't an ACK packet, the Acknowledgement Number is set to "0".
 As you can clearly see, there are 5 32-bit "words" before we reach the payload, so our Data Offset is set to "5".
 Easy isnt't it?
-The Checksum value in this example are completely random and do not actually reflect a valid checksum for the packet.
+(The Checksum values in this example are completely random and do not actually reflect a valid checksum for the packet.)

 Now that we've got the Transport layer finished, it's time to add on the Network Layer.